 Major Multiple Trauma

-Major Multiple Trauma is one of the main causes of disability and requires a variety of rehabilitation treatment programs.
-Siskin Hospital's advanced state-of-the-art equipment and specially-trained staff can help patients meet their recovery goals, enabling the best recovery results possible.
+Major Multiple Trauma is one of the main causes of disability and requires a transdisciplinary approach to maximize recovery.
+Siskin Hospital’s advanced state-of-the-art equipment and specially-trained staff can help patients meet their recovery goals, enabling the best recovery results possible.

 Major Multiple Trauma is defined as having serious injuries to one or more of the following:

 Your Treatment Team

 Physiatrists are medical doctors specifically trained in physical medicine and rehabilitation, a medical specialty focused on helping people regain strength, mobility and independence following a traumatic injury, illness or surgery.
 Their emphasis is on restoring your function by addressing musculoskeletal disorders and acute and chronic pain.
 At Siskin Hospital, physiatrists serve as the treatment team leader by providing overall medical and rehabilitation direction.
 Not every rehabilitation program, especially those in acute care hospitals and nursing homes, is directed by doctors who are specially trained to help you regain your independence and abilities.

 Physician Assistants are formally trained to provide diagnostic, therapeutic and preventive healthcare services as delegated by a physician.
 As part of the treatment team, physician assistants take medical histories, examine and treat patients, order and interpret tests and x-rays, make diagnoses and prescribe medications.